Skip to Main Content

 In January 2021, the Court sustained Plaintiffs’ claims based on allegations that GE failed to disclose material facts relating its practice of and reliance on factoring, in violation of Item 303, and affirmatively misled investors about the purpose of GE’s factoring practices.
 In April 2022, following the completion of fact discovery, the Court granted Plaintiffs’ motion for class certification, certifying a Class of investors who purchased or otherwise acquired GE common stock between February 29, 2016 and January 23, 2018.
 In that same order, the Court granted Plaintiffs’ motion for leave to amend their complaint to pursue claims based on an additional false statement made by Defendant Bornstein.
 The Court had previously dismissed these claims but, upon reviewing Plaintiffs’ motion—based on evidence obtained through discovery—permitted the claim to proceed.

 On September 28, 2023, the Court entered an order denying Defendants’ motion for summary judgment, sending Plaintiffs’ claims to trial.
-In March 2023, the Court denied Defendants’ motion for reconsideration of its summary judgment decision.
-Trial is set to begin in November 2024.
+In March 2024, the Court denied Defendants’ motion for reconsideration of its summary judgment decision.
+With trial set to begin in November 2024, in October, the parties agreed to resolve the matter for $362.5 million, pending the Court’s approval.

 Read Fifth Amended Consolidated Class Action Complaint Here